 Exelon Corporation's most recent dividend payout was on 8 December 2022.
 The latest dividend was paid out to all shareholders who bought their shares by 13 November 2022 (the "ex-dividend date").

 Exelon Corporation's shares were split on a 2:1 basis on 5 May 2004.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
 This wouldn't directly have changed the overall worth of your Exelon Corporation shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for Exelon Corporation shares which in turn could have impacted Exelon Corporation's share price.

 Over the last 12 months, Exelon Corporation's shares have ranged in value from as little as $34.8854 up to $49.5462.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (NASDAQ average) beta is 1, while Exelon Corporation's is 0.6107.
 This would suggest that Exelon Corporation's shares are less volatile than average (for this exchange).

 Exelon Corporation, a utility services holding company, engages in the energy generation, delivery, and marketing businesses in the United States and Canada.
 It owns nuclear, fossil, wind, hydroelectric, biomass, and solar generating facilities.
 The company also sells electricity to wholesale and retail customers; and sells natural gas, renewable energy, and other energy-related products and services.
 In addition, it is involved in the purchase and regulated retail sale of electricity and natural gas; and transmission and distribution of electricity, and distribution of natural gas to retail customers.
-Further, the company offers support services, including legal, human resources, information technology, finance, supply management, engineering, customer operations, distribution and transmission planning, asset management, system operations, and power procurement services.
+Further, the company offers support services, including legal, human resources, information technology, financial, supply management, accounting, engineering, customer operations, distribution and transmission planning, asset management, system operations, and power procurement services.
 It serves distribution utilities, municipalities, cooperatives, and financial institutions, as well as commercial, industrial, governmental, and residential customers.
 The company was incorporated in 1999 and is headquartered in Chicago, Illinois.